A selection of fruit and vegetables laying on a table

 The quick guide:

-First things first, how can food affect your skin?
+How can food affect your skin?

 Several factors play a role in determining your skin health, from genetics to your environment.
 If you’ve ever wondered how what you consume impacts your body’s largest organ, let’s take a quick look at how the wrong foods can have a not-so-nice effect: